Home

 Last news

-The total amount of transactions at the SCRMET auctions exceeded 45 million 470 thousand USA dollars
+The total amount of transactions at the SCRMET auctions amounted to over 57 million 883 thousand USA dollars

 top-arrow